 She was awarded an Honors Class Degree on her final year of the Higher Piano Program, a Master’s Degree in Spanish music with Alicia de Larocha at the Marshall Academy of Barcelona, and gained specialization with Prisca Benoit at the Paris Conservatory.

-She has released two albums on the classical side, Rêverie (Verso 2014) and Mouvement (Orpheus 2016, presented in Paris in November 2016), which received the best criticism from the specialised Spanish press.
+She has released three albums, two on the classical side, Rêverie (Verso 2014) and Mouvement (Orpheus 2016, presented in Paris in November 2016).
+Both have received the best criticism from the specialised Spanish press.
 She has performed and given concerts that have been recorded and broadcasted through Radio Clásica (RNE).
-She was awarded the “Melómano de Oro” for Rêverie and “Discos para la historia” Top 10 of RITMO magazine, in which she was featured artist of the month in January 2017.
+She was awarded the “Melómano de Oro” for Rêverie, and Mouvement was selected one of the Top 10 “Discs for history” (Discos para la historia) of the RITMO magazine, in which she was featured artist of the month in January 2017.

-She has taken part in various Spanish festivals and music cycles as a soloist, in camera and orchestra (Ellas Crean with the violist Isabel Villanueva, Clouzo, Piano Day, Eutherpe Foundation, Miradas to Sur…) and offered concerts in France (Bordeaux, Paris, Chateaux Chantants, Périgord Festival), Austria (Salzburg), Germany (Köln, Düsseldorf, Ensemblia and Neckagemu arabines), and Italy (Florence, Pitoadama Festival).
+She has taken part in various Spanish festivals and music cycles as a soloist, in camera and orchestra (Ellas Crean, Clásicos en Verano, Piano Day, FIAS, 21Distritos, Miradas al Sur, Autores de teclas of the SGAE Foundation, Madrid Jazz Festival, etc.) and offered concerts in France (Bordeaux, Paris, Chateaux Chantants Festival, Périgord Festival), Austria (Salzburg), Germany (Köln, Düsseldorf, Ensemblia and Neckagemünd), and Italy (Florence, Pianorama Festival).